comicfans/learn/why_rust_different.md

   vec.push_back(v); // ---> boom
 }
 ```
-You may also try this in other languages, java/C# report runtime exception
+(You may also try this in other languages, java/C# report runtime exception
 due to collect modified during iterate, python3/js loop runs for ever until
-OOM. go range expr snapshot copy of vec so it worked.
+OOM. go range expr snapshot copy of vec so it worked).
-but such logic won't compile in rust:
+But such logic won't compile in rust:
 ```
 let mut vec = vec![1,2,3];
 for e in &vec{  //-------> e here is immutable reference to vec